"He's a freak that's what he is. My mum says his whole family is a bunch of freaks."

 Her (h/l) (h/c) was tied into two separate pigtails with (f/c) ties.
-She wore her uniform neatly with her school tie pushed up to her neck; however she had the first button of her shirt undone and her cardigan hanged open.
+She wore her uniform neatly with her school tie pushed up to her neck, however, she had the first button of her shirt undone and her cardigan hung open.
 Her socks pulled up to her knees and her shoes only had a few scuffs on the toes.

 "How can you like him?
 He's so mean."
 Her other friend Tamsin spoke up.
 Her long brown hair had been pulled back into a high ponytail.
 Her uniform was roughly the same as hers, expect her cardigan had been buttoned up.